Ribnik (river): Fly fishing

-The Ribnik municipality is known for hunting and fishing, and the fly fishing competitions are held on the River seasonally.
-The Ribnik is famous and popular throughout the world among fly fishing aficionados as Bosnia's and Europe's prime fly fishing destination, with an abundant brown trout stock, and especially for its trophy sized greyling population.
+The Ribnik municipality is known for hunting and fishing, and the fly fishing competitions are held on the river seasonally.
+The Ribnik is a popular fly fishing destination in Bosnia due to its abundant brown trout stock and trophy-size greyling population.

 Hunting

 Hills and mountains in the wider area of the Ribnik are well maintained hunting grounds, with a game feeding grounds.
 Hunting trails with open and closed type checks, as well as hunting lodges are available.
 These hunting areas represent a nature reserve used for breeding of wide variety of game, such as bears, wild boars, wolves, foxes, lynx, as well as very rare species of deer and grouse.
-The Ribnik hunting and game feeding and breeding grounds complex are among best in the Balkans.

 Hiking and caving

 Šiša is one of the mountains in this region, adorned with a dense coniferous and deciduous forests, as well as numerous glades with lush meadows. Šiški Kamen (also known as Sokolovača) is a tall limestone cliff, located at the very top of this mountain.
 At the bottom of the cliff is a small cave.
 It is one of mountain's prime attractions.